-Meas -ure No. Measure Category Focus Lead Authority Plann ing Phase Impleme ntation Phase Performa nce Indicator Pollution Reduction in the AQMA to Date Estimated Completion Date Comments 11.
+Meas- ure No. Measure Category Focus Lead Author ity Plann ing Phase Impleme ntation Phase Key Performa nce Indicator Pollution Reduction in the AQMA to Date Estimated Completion Date Comments 11.
 Vehicle fleet efficiency Promoting low emission transport Departments be asked to use smaller vans to replace larger vans where practical and small vehicles will be transitioned to electric vehicles (EVs) between now and 2025.
-Although unfortunately at this time the infrastructure of charging points will restrict the number of EVs we can put into our fleet, however investment is being sought to address this with the aim of transitioning all small fleet to electric by 2025 Fleet section, Neighbou rhood Services As and when vehicles are due replace d PM10, NO2 Ongoing Phased rollout 12.
-Vehicle fleet efficiency Promoting low emission transport Part of the Fleet Management Review is developing and putting in place a hierarchy of travel guidelines.
+Although unfortunately at this time the infrastructure of charging points will restrict the number of EVs we can put into our fleet, however investment is being sought to address this with the aim of transitioning all small fleet to electric by 2025 Fleet section, Neighb ourhoo d Service s As and when vehicles are due replaced Ongoing PM10, NO2 Ongoing Phased rollout Our Property Maintenance Service have recently added 12 EVs to their Fleet.
+These EVs have replaced diesel vans and cars.
+They have also committed to adding at least another 8 EVs in the latest Fleet replacement program which is ongoing at present.
+12. Vehicle fleet efficiency Promoting low emission transport Part of the Fleet Management Review is developing and putting in place a hierarchy of travel guidelines.
 This will advise our staff the most economical and environmental friendly way of travel mode.
 This should identify and reduce unnecessary journeys and again reduce the Councils carbon usage.
-Fleet section, Neighbou rhood Services Policy now in place Ongoing.
+Fleet section, Neighb ourhoo d Service s Ongoing.
 Policy will be rolled out during 2019.
 PM10, NO2 On- going Phased rollout 13.
 Vehicle fleet efficiency Promoting low emission transport The vehicle tracking system has also help reduce our fuel usage by identify routes where vehicles were passing each other on journeys to jobs.
 In particular this applied to our Property Maintenance section.
 The system now allows the nearest vehicle to attend call-outs etc. The vehicle tracking system is being improved in 2020 which will further the benefits it can provide.
-Fleet section, Neighbou rhood Services Ongoin g Ongoing PM10, NO2 On- going Phased rollout Department to monitor and review journeys which overlap
+Fleet section, Neighb ourhoo d Service s Ongoing PM10, NO2 On- going Phased rollout Department to monitor and review journeys which overlap